 How to Make Sticky Buns with Frozen Dough

-To make these sticky buns, mix together butter and brown sugar in a mixer until smooth.
-Mix in some honey, corn syrup, and vanilla.
-Spread the brown sugar mixture into the bottom of a 9×13-inch pan.
+These pecan sticky buns are effortless to make with only a few simple ingredients.
+Mix together unsalted butter and light brown sugar in a small bowl until smooth.
+Add honey, corn syrup, and vanilla and mix well.
+Pour the brown sugar mixture into the bottom of a 9×13-inch pan.
 Sprinkle with chopped pecans.
 Place the frozen cinnamon rolls on top of the pecans.
-Cover and let rise.
-Once the rolls are nice and puffy, pop them in the oven and bake.
-Turn the pan upside down on a platter and enjoy!
+Cover the pan and let rise in a warm place.
+Once the rolls are nice and puffy, bake them in a preheated oven on the middle rack until golden brown.
+Run a knife along the edge of the pan and invert onto a serving dish.

 Here are some of my favorite recipes I’ve gotten directly from the Ritz Carlton that are on the blog: